supercoder186/ATCSimBot/README.md

 This code will only work on 1080p resolution & 100% display scaling.
 The values for the different points on the frame are hardcoded for simplicity.

 The code is not tested on Linux / MacOS.
 It might or might not work

-## Using different browsers
-Towards the bottom of the file main.py, around line 310 (exact value will vary as the code gets updated), there is a line of code-
-`driver = Firefox()`

-This can be changed to use Chrome
-`driver = Chrome()`

-Note that the corresponding webdriver must be installed.
-They can be downloaded from [here](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/)